deefex/web-automation-wdio-javascript/README.md

 # Information

-Selenium tests experiment for https://the-internet.herokuapp.com/ pages using NodeJS/webdriverio.
+Selenium tests experiment for https://the-internet.herokuapp.com/ pages using NodeJS/webdriverio Recently upgraded to use webdriverio v5

 # Requirements
 * Use nodeJS v9 or above